cmougan/MonitoringUncertainty/README.md

 Evaluating Predictive Uncertainty Under Dataset Shift (NIPS2019)

 Our work differs:
- - Tackling Dataset Shift with Uncertainty -- Not done to the best of our knowledge
+ - Tackling Dataset Shift with bootstrapping Uncertainty -- Not done to the best of our knowledge
  - Detecting when the model performance is downgraded.
 Classic statistics only detect covariate shifts.

 ## Experimental Methodology
 Implementation and experiments can be found in a publicly available repository

 ### Datasets
-Describe dataset, regression, continual variable
+Describe dataset, regression.

+**Shifts**
+**DatasetUCI**

 ### Uncertainty Estimation
-Bootstrap \
-Quantile regression \
-Qagging Forest? \

-Brief comment why Tree methods don't work
-### Pipeline
+bootstrap Prediction Intervals in Non-Parametric Regression

+### Experiment Synthetic Distribution Shift

-Distribution Shift \
+### Experiment Real Distribution Shift
-Feature Selection \
-Rebasing

 ### Detecting the source of the uncertainty

 Using feature relevance techniques as SHAP to detect the source of the uncertainty.

 ## Results and Discussion
 Results of uncertainty vs classical statistics